Learn while experiencing the adventure of a lifetime

 Regardless of the pathway for admission, all applicants must:

-• Submit official transcripts from high school and/or postsecondary education, as applicable.
+• Submit official transcripts from high school and/or post-secondary education, as applicable.

-• Submit a letter of intent detailing why the applicant is interested in apply for the program including any extenuating circumstances of why they do not meet the admission requirements.
+• Submit a letter of intent detailing why the applicant is interested in apply for the program any extenuating circumstances of why they do not meet the admission requirements.

 • Submit a letter of reference from an employer/instructor that can attest to your character and benefit in the program.

-Depending on the applicant’s pathway, they may be advised/ requested to submit:
+Depending on the applicant’s pathway, they may be advised/requested to submit:

 • A resume or other evidence of relevant work/life experience.